LockBall/dew_point/README.md

 "For the range -45 °C to +60 °C, values given by this equation have an uncertainty of < ±0.6 % of value, at the 95% confidence level." https://www.npl.co.uk/resources/q-a/dew-point-and-relative-humidity

 Adjusting the coefficients can reduce uncertainty for specific, narrower temperature ranges.
-The coefficients should also be changed depending on whether the air mass is over water or ice.

 <br>